portfors-lab/sparkle/doc/ref/api.rst

 Custom :mod:`task classes<sparkle.acq.daq_tasks>` exist for calling the NI drivers, these classes are based off of the C examples provided by NI.

-Higher level :mod:`player classes<sparkle.acq.players>` faciliate the repetitive and windowed nature of the recording this program is intended to execute.
+Higher level :mod:`player classes<sparkle.acq.players>` facilitate the repetitive and windowed nature of the recording this program is intended to execute.
 That said, continuous acquisition is also a goal, and there is a separate player class for this type of task.

 NI provides simulated devices so that it is possible to develop applications without needing the actual hardware connected to the computer.
 However, this is only for the windows platform, so the module :mod:`daqmx_stub<sparkle.acq.daqmx_stub>` stands in to allow development on the rest of the program without errors being thrown.